Leda-class frigate

-The Leda-class frigates, were a successful class of forty-seven British Royal Navy 38-gun sailing frigates constructed from 1805 to 1832.
+The Leda-class frigates were a ship class of forty-seven 38-gun fifth-rate frigates constructed from 1805 to 1832 for the Royal Navy.
 Based on a French design, the class came in five major groups, all with minor differences in their design.
 During their careers, they fought in the Napoleonic Wars and the War of 1812.
 Forty-five of the 47 were eventually scrapped; two still exist: HMS Trincomalee and HMS Unicorn.